alpacon

 Token validation

-The application should check the status code of every API request to verify the token status.
-If the token is not valid, Alpacon Server will return 403 Forbidden.
+The application must check the status code of each API request to verify token validity.
+If the token is invalid, the Alpacon Server responds with a 403 Forbidden error.

 Login sessions

-We provide API to list and revoke currently logged in sessions for current user.
+APIs are provided to list and revoke active login sessions for the current user.

 Listing login sessions

-You can obtain the list of all login sessions for the user.
+You can retrieve the list of all login sessions associated with the user.

 Request: